chaytanc/chaytanc.github.io/_projects/ModelVale.md

 - Import custom Keras, PyTorch, CoreML, or CreateML models with Google Drive integration

 ### Code and Design
-The app is written in Objective-C (to which I objected...) and runs natively on iOS platforms.
+The app is written in Objective-C and runs natively on iOS platforms.
 The code is currently open source and can be found [here](https://github.com/chaytanc/ModelVale).
 Please feel free to add features!
 I would love to add support for non-image based models.
 As a developer, I find it an incredibly useful tool to rapidly test out of distribution images